X Marks the Spot

 She made the fire that had to get going every day.
 Mindaugas was a strong boy and helped as much as he could.
 Carman helped, too.
 Ramute was unwilling to do much and Gema was too small to do anything.
 Ona went to town to teach school every day, although in the summer she worked in the fields.

 Angele put feed and water out for the chickens.
 She gathered eggs early and often.
 She collected them twice a day, so they stayed clean.
-Twice a day kept the chickens from eating them, as well.
+Twice a day also kept the chickens from eating them.
 She herded cows to their milking stalls.
 She wore knee-high boots when walking knee-deep in pig mire.
 She put pebbles in the manger with the oats so the horses wouldn’t eat too fast.
 She mended fences the best she could when the pigs and cows bumped into them.

 “I have a servant, but she’s still young, and only so good to me,” Ona said.